Pear midge can cause the loss of large numbers of pear fruitlets in spring.

 - The midge larvae enter the soil when fully grown, where possible hoeing the soil around the base of the tree during dry weather in June and July, may reduce survival of the pupae

-- Severity of infestation varies from year to year, in some years very few pears will be affected in others a majority of the crop can be lost.
+- Severity of damage varies from year to year, in some years very few pears will be affected in others a majority of the crop can be lost.
 It may be possible to tolerate some crop losses

 - Encourage predators and other natural enemies in the garden such as birds, hedgehogs and ground beetles